gonimo/gonimo/README.md

 bit complicated to get this to build, you need the jsaddle branch of reflex-platform, but this is the easy part - you also need to update some dependencies manually.
-I hope I can make this easier soon, in the meantime if you'd liked to contribute, but can not please file an issue (or comment on an already existing issue) - this way I know there would be interest and this will become a higher priority!
+I hope I can make this easier soon, in the meantime if you'd liked to contribute, but can not, please file an issue (or comment on an already existing issue) - this way I know there would be interest and this will become a higher priority!
 Thank you!